ESOL Skills for Life Certificates - Flexilearning Centre

 Who is this exam for?

-The ESOL exam is ideal for those students whose first language isn’t English and for those who need to apply for either the Indefinite Leave to Remain visa in the UK or the British Nationality.
+The ESOL exam is ideal for those students whose first language is not English and for those who need to show evidence of their level of English for different reasons.

 How is the exam conducted?